01-ai/Yi/README.md

 #### Step 0: Prerequistes

-- Make sure Python 3.10 or later version is installed.
+- Make sure Python 3.10 or a later version is installed.

 - If you want to run other Yi models, see [software and hardware requirements](#deployment)